Audi's second generation A5 Sportback may be hard to pigeonhole but it's a tempting proposition. Jonathan Crouch reports

 Back in 2010, the original version of Audi's A5 Sportback was the first hatchback in the compact executive segment, the area of the market dominated by models like Audi's A4, BMW's 3 Series and the Mercedes C-Class.
 Previously, we'd seen estates in this sector, but never a hatch.
 The A5 Sportback changed that - and was so successful that BMW was forced to copy its concept with subsequent 3 Series Gran Turismo and 4 Series Gran Coupe models.
 Audi though, reckons that the original is still the best and aims to underline that perspective with the second generation version we look at here.
 Like the MK2 model A5 Coupe which shares this car's underpinnings and engineware, this Sportback is sharper-looking, more efficient and lighter than its predecessor.
 It's also much better equipped and more technologically advanced.
 Time to check it out in a little more detail.

 This second generation A5 Sportback sits on an all-new platform with a wide track and a comparatively long wheelbase, all ingredients that should provide for composed, agile handling.
 There's a more sophisticated suspension set-up too, with a more sophisticated five-link system replacing the trapezoidal link rear suspension used previously.
 As you'd expect, there's an adaptive damping option you can control through the standard 'Audi drive select' vehicle dynamics system that all A5 Sportback models get.
 At its simplest, this set-up allows you to control all the usual things - throttle response, steering feel and, on S tronic auto models, gearshift timings too.
 You'll want to know about engines.
 Petrols first - there are a couple of 2.0 TFSI petrol options, with a choice of either 190 or 252PS, the latter variant able to reach 62mph in just 6s.
 Most will want a diesel though.
 There's a 190PS 2.0 TDI option that's also available in frugal 'ultra' form.
-And two six cylinder 3.0 TDI variants offering either 218 or 286PS.
-The latter variant puts out a mighty 620Nm of torque and should feel genuinely quick.
+And a six cylinder 3.0 TDI variant offering 286PS and a mighty 620Nm of torque, so it should feel genuinely quick.
 As should the range flagship, the 354PS V6 petrol turbo S5 sports model.
 This develops 500Nm of torque and sprints to 62mph in just 4.7s on the way to an artificially governed top speed of 155mph.
 As usual, quattro 4WD is either optional or standard-fit on more powerful models.

 Design and Build